 For structure ID verification, STRUCTVIEW includes a forward-looking dash-mounted digital still camera.
-The HMI controls the camera using the Canon Universal Serial Bus (USB) Application Programming Interface (API) [7], and transfers images back to the HMI device via the USB port.
+The HMI controls the camera using the Canon USB Application Programming Interface (API) [7], and transfers images back to the HMI device via the USB port.
 Currently, the camera is triggered via the Photo or Start buttons in the HMI, and takes a single snapshot of the structure profile.
 The resulting Joint Photographic Experts Group (JPEG) image is stored as part of the database for this structure scan.
 The camera subsystem is currently being updated to provide a series of images as the support vehicle moves through the structure.
+The Canon Powershot G7 digital camera was selected for this application based on its excellent performance characteristics.